cypnk/Anime-List/README.md

 Hikari no Densetsu *1986*
 Hikari to Mizu no Dafune (Daphne in the Brilliant Blue) *2004*
 Hime-chan no Ribon (Hime-chan's Ribbon) *1992*
+Hime-sama "Gomon" no Jikan desu ('Tis Time for "Torture," Princess) *2024*
 Himitsu no Akko-chan (The Secrets of Akko-chan) *1969, 1988, 1989, 1998*
 Himouto!
 Umaru-chan *2015, 2017*
 Hinako Note *2017*